VenomTS/CS305-JS/README.md

 - **Node.js** - Download from [nodejs.org](https://nodejs.org/en)
 - **Code Editor** - Any editor of your choice.
 [Visual Studio Code](https://code.visualstudio.com/) is recommended.
+-
+## How to Run the Program

+-Download all provided files
+-Open your terminal/command prompt.
+-Navigate to the location where you want to save the project.
+-Create a new directory by running: mkdir banking-system cd banking-system
+-Create the following folders, and insert the downloaded files in the directory following this structure: banking-system/
+├── actions/
+│   ├── Account.js
+│   ├── Deposit.js
+│   ├── Freeze.js
+│   ├── Transfer.js
+│   ├── TransactionHistory.js
+│   ├── Withdraw.js
+├── database/
+│   ├── accounts.json
+│   ├── transactions.json
+├── index.js

+-Use the following command to start the application: node index.js
 ## Usage:

 After running the program, the terminal will display options to either create a new account or log in to an existing one.
 To perform actions like depositing, withdrawing, freezing/unfreezing, or transferring funds, an account must be created.
 Each action is presented by a number on the terminal; to select an action, simply enter the corresponding number.